 From millennials to baby boomers, almost everyone worldwide with an internet connection is on some form of social media.
-For entrepreneurs and aspiring business owners, social media sites and platforms offer unprecedented access to advice and expertise from some of the greatest business minds of our time.
+For entrepreneurs and aspiring business owners, social media sites and platforms offer unprecedented access to advice.
+As well as expertise from some of the greatest business minds of our time.
 But in all the white noise of business-related content that goes out on social media each day, how do you find advice worth your short supply of time?
 We’re breaking down the most popular social media sites to help you get the most out of your spare time spent online.

 Facebook Is by Far the Most Popular Social Media Platform for Entrepreneurs

 If you’ve been an entrepreneur for any length of time, you know by now that Facebook is about so much more than just cat memes, friends’ baby pictures, and political squabbles between your relatives.